ConfederacyOfGaia/Gaia/players-guide.md

 * When you attack the same target with two different daggers wielded in different hands, and hit with both in the same round, you can use your reaction to do an additional die of damage to the target.
 * When throwing a dagger, you may throw it up to its maximum range without penalty.

+#### Eshen Magic

+*Prerequisite: Charisma 13+*

+You have learned some of the musical magic of the Eshen.
+When you take this feat, you gain the following benefits:

+- Proficiency in one musical instrument.
+- Proficiency in the Performance skill.
+- Your choice of two cantrips from the bard's class list.
+Your spellcasting ability is Charisma.

 #### Expanded Channel Divinity